 Marshal Leigh Johnson of Red Dead Redemption is a bitterly jaded old man who nonetheless remains Lawful Good throughout the game (though by the epilogue he moves as far away from Armadillo for his retirement).
 John Marston has similar tendencies when he decides to help out people (mostly Bonnie and Luisa), to the point that Abraham Reyes refers to him as a "romantic trying to be a cynic".

 Shadow the Hedgehog eventually becomes one.
 He went from fighting against the world, to fighting for himself, to fighting for the world.
 Pretty much his only reason for this is because a little girl told him to before she died.
 It took Shadow a while to remember that, but when he did, the bad guys began wishing he was still one of them.
-When one of the villains tries to bring Shadow over to his side by telling him that the word will turn on him one day, Shadow simply responds by saying he'll fight like he used to.
+When one of the villains tries to bring Shadow over to his side by telling him that the world will turn on him one day, Shadow simply responds by saying he'll fight like he used to.

 Gerald Robotnik.
 Since he's an old guy, he can't really fight, but he knew that humanity was good and deserved saving.
 So what did he do?
 He created an immortal, powerful hedgehog named Shadow to protect humans, despite that Shadow pretty much hates humans, calling them "pathetic" at every chance he gets.